fglock/Perlito/README-perlito6.md

 - build Ast cache using JSON (we currently use Perl5 Data::Dumper) or XML (Go has XML and JSON input)

-- option to build binaries (Lisp, Java, Go) or modules (Perl, Lisp, Javascript)
+- option to build binaries (Lisp, Java, Go) or modules (Perl, Lisp, JavaScript)

 - add "make" capabilities (test file dates, etc)